reflexsoar/reflex-docs/docs/presentations/sans-blue-team-2022.md

 2. Click `New Credential`
 3. Select the `Default Organization`
 4. Provide a friendly name for the credential, e.g. `OpenSearch`
-5. Enter the credentials to connect to OpenSearch, username `opensearch` and password `sansblue2022`
+5. Enter the credentials to connect to OpenSearch, username `admin` and password `YCEUpbZ5hxwEHcywjUwSqUkC8`
 6. Add a description to the credential e.g. `Used to connect to OpenSearch indices`
 7. Save the credential
 8. Navigate to Settings > Inputs